fedbiomed/fedbiomed/docs/developer/usage_and_tools.md

     * Currently, Core Developers also give final approval and merge the merge requests
     * new Core Developers are chosen by the existing Core Developers among the Contributors.

-In terms of mapping to accounts and roles on Gitlab server:
+In terms of mapping to accounts and roles on GitHub Fed-BioMed organization:

 - Users have no account by default, but can receive an account with *Guest* role on request
 - Contributors and Reviewer are implemented with gitlab *Developer* role